rsankowski/sankowski-et-al-microglia/README.md

 ### 6_plotting_microglia_cells.R
 This script generates the graphical output for figure panels 1c-f, 1h, figure 2, figure 3d-e, h-j as well as Extended data figures 3b, 4-5 and 7d.
 The code is annotated to ensure better readability.
 In lines 15-21 the cluster order is set in order for transcriptionally similar clusters to appear next to each other.
 This is achieved using the output of the clustheatmap function of RaceID.
 The graphical output of this function, a cell-to-cell distance heatmap, is shown in Extended data figure 3b of the manuscript.
 - Lines 23-40 exclude clusters containing fewer than 1% of all cells and filtering the cluster order accordingly.
-- Lines 42-74 generate a metadata table that is used for most abovementioned plots.
+- Lines 42-75 generate a metadata table that is used for most abovementioned plots.
-- Lines 76-92 show the plot to generate a heatmap of the top 20 differentially expressed genes per cluster as shown in figure 1c.
+- Lines 77-93 show the plot to generate a heatmap of the top 20 differentially expressed genes per cluster as shown in figure 1c.
-- Lines 94-96 show the marimekko patient plot from figure 1d.
+- Lines 95-97 show the marimekko patient plot from figure 1d.
-- Lines 98-99 show the code for figure 1e.
+- Lines 99-100 show the code for figure 1e.
-- Lines 101-102 show the code for figure 1f.
+- Lines 102-103 show the code for figure 1f.
-- Lines 104-121 show the code for figure 1h.
+- Lines 105-122 show the code for figure 1h.
-- Lines 123-126 show the code for figure 3d.
+- Lines 124-127 show the code for figure 3d.
-- Lines 128-173 show the code for figure 3e and the statistical testing for regional enrichment.
+- Lines 129-133 show the code for figure 3e.
-- Lines 175-178 show the code for figure 3h.
+- Lines 135-138 show the code for figure 3h.
+- Lines 140-142 show the code for figure 3i.
+- Lines 144-179 show the code for figure 3j.
+- Lines 181-182 show the code for Ext. data figure 3b.
+- Lines 184-202 show the code for Ext. data figure 4.
-- Lines
+- Lines 204-217 show the code for Ext. data figure 7b.

 ### 7_neural_net_classifier_ctrl_microglia.R
 This script shows the training and prediction using a deep neural network classifier for cell subset prediction.
 This classifier was developed in order to compare our cells to published human microglia datasets.
 Luckily me, keras was released at that time so I utilized it.
 The installation was a bit tricky, but doable with the documentation of the packages.
 I have added the required packages in the "0_setup.R" script.
 At the beginning of the present script you will also find commented out sections on the steps that I have taken to get this script up and running.
 Unfortunately, it still takes quite a few steps to get the packages up and running.
 To save th work for you, I have saved the outputs of the predictors under "data/deep-learning-predictor-controls"